Lane Cove Rugby

-Lane Cove Rugby Union Football Club is a rugby union club founded in 1949 and which participates in the New South Wales Suburban Rugby Union ("Subbies") competition.
-The club is situated in Lane Cove in Sydney, Australia.
+Lane Cove Old Ignatians is an Australian rugby union club that participates in the New South Wales Suburban Rugby Union competition.
+The original Lane Cove Rugby Club (founded in 1949) merged in 2024 with the neighbouring Old Ignatians Rugby Club (founded in 1969).
+The club is situated in Lane Cove on Sydney's Lower North Shore.
 The home ground is Tantallon Oval.

-The club was successful in Sydney Rugby through the 1950s and 1960s and competitive in Division One Sub-Districts into the 1980s with victories including the Under 21 New South Wales State Premiership, the Bruce Graham Shield, Kentwell Cup, Whiddon Cup, Judd Cup trophies among others.
+The Lane Cove Rugby Club was successful in Sydney Rugby through the 1950s and 1960s and competitive in Division One Sub-Districts into the 1980s with victories including the Under 21 New South Wales State Premiership, the Bruce Graham Shield, Kentwell Cup, Whiddon Cup, Judd Cup trophies among others.
 Notable players have included Wallabies Ken Yanz and Saxon White, and Kangaroo Greg Florimo.
 Having been historically a Division One Club, Lane Cove seniors currently plays in New South Wales' Subbies' Division Five, while the thriving Lane Cove Juniors participate in the Gordon Juniors competition.

 Club history

 Early years

-Lane Cove men began playing regularly at Tantallon Oval in 1949, and in 1950 the Club entered a team in the Burke Cup.
-The club amalgamated with the Lane Cove-Artarmon Team.
+Lane Cove men began playing regularly at Tantallon Oval in 1949, and in 1950 the club entered a team in the Burke Cup, before amalgamating with Artarmon to form the Lane Cove-Artarmon team.
 The distinguished New South Wales rugby player and sports administrator J. Darvall-Hunt served as Lane Cove's first Club Patron, with P. Siccard as President.
 Lane Cove Juniors began in 1951.
 The Club achieved notable successes in Sydney rugby through the 1950s and 1960s.
 Big name players of these early years included Wallabies Ken Yanz and Saxon White.
 Ken Yanz began playing in the original Lane Cove-Artarmon juniors in the 1940s and later played for Lane Cove in the Whiddon Cup and Burke Cup.
 Later selected for Gordon Rugby Club, he became a long-standing player and captain for this Sydney Grade Club and was selected as a Wallaby in 1957.
 Lane Cove's juniors enjoyed strong success through the 1950s and their Under 21 side were New South Wales State Champions in 1958 after winning the North Harbour Competition and then defeating the winners of the South Harbour competition.